Indian cricket team in Pakistan in 1978–79

 The India national cricket team toured Pakistan during the 1978–79 cricket season.
 They played three Test matches against the Pakistan cricket team, with Pakistan winning the series 2–0.
 The tour also featured three One Day International (ODI) matches.
 In the third match, India's captain, Bishen Bedi, conceded the game in protest against Sarfraz Nawaz short-pitched bowling.
 It was the first time an international cricket match had ended in this way.
+India also played six tour matches, all of which were first-class fixtures.